beginning of content

 Tips for serving grains

-Grains come in many different varieties, so kids would normally have some type of grain for breakfast, lunch, dinner, and snacks throughout the day.
+Grains come in many different varieties, so kids would usually have some type of grain for breakfast, lunch, dinner and snacks throughout the day.
 Examples include:

-• A sandwich, wrap, rice cake or wholegrain cracker
+• sandwich, wrap, rice cake or wholegrain cracker

 Milk, cheese and yoghurt

-Children should have dairy products (or non-dairy alternatives) every day.
-Milk, cheese and yoghurt give your child protein and calcium.
+Toddlers and children 2 years and older should have dairy products (or non-dairy alternatives) every day.
+Milk, cheese and yoghurt give your child protein, vitamins and calcium.
 Calcium helps build strong and healthy bones and teeth.

-Soy beverages with added calcium can be used instead of milk for children over one year of age.
+Soy beverages with added calcium can be used in place of milk for children over 12 months of age.

-Some nut or oat milks may have added calcium, but they lack vitamin B12 and sufficient protein, so check your child’s total diet with a doctor or qualified dietitian before using them.
+Rice, nut or oat milks do not have enough protein, vitamins or iron or the right balance of nutrients for young children.
+Always discuss your child’s diet with a doctor or qualified dietitian before using them.

 Alternatives to dairy